ChameleonCloud/keycloak-chameleon/README.md

 This single artifact contains a few extensions to Keycloak:

-* A custom OpenID protocol mapper, which returns a list of the user's linked federated identity provider (aliases) on a new user-defined claim name.
+* An OpenID protocol mapper, which returns a list of the user's linked federated identity provider (aliases) on a new user-defined claim name.
 In order for this to be useful with multiple providers, you must configure it as a multi-value claim.
+* An OpenID protocol mapper, which returns a list of "projects" (groups) with additional custom properties set (e.g., "nickname".)
-* A custom Keycloak theme that adds Chameleon branding and hides the username/password login flow.
+* A Keycloak theme that adds Chameleon branding and hides the username/password login flow.
 The theme also contains the terms and conditions for use of the Chameleon platform.
-* A custom required action that requires a user to update their profile and set required fields that are non-standard.
+* A required action that requires a user to update their profile and set required fields that are non-standard.
-* A custom required action that displays an additional notification message to users in a certain state.
+* A required action that displays an additional notification message to users in a certain state.

 ## Build